sunyumark/sunyumark.github.io/_teaching/2016-fall-Clould&Application.md

 ---

-I was the the TA for CSE 427S Cloud Computing and Big Data Application under supervision of Dr. Neumann.
+I was the TA for CSE 427S Cloud Computing and Big Data Application under supervision of Dr. Neumann.